Summer outfit – Apparel Arts 1933 by Laurence Fellows

 Accessories

-On the one hand we have an eye catching boater hat with a ribbon in navy and burgundy and on the other hand a batwing bow tie in yellow and orange-red.
-On top we can see a flamboyantly tucked in pocket sqaure.
-Altogether, this might be a little over the top for some men today, especially considering the fact that a boater is hardly ever seen anymore.
-However, let’s say you exchange the boater for some sunglasses and the bow tie for a scarf or a tie, the outfit is perfectly wearable again and does not seem like a costume at all, while the white leather shoes underline the casual character of this ensemble.
+We have an eye-catching boater hat with a ribbon in navy and burgundy, and a batwing bow tie in yellow and orange-red.
+On top we can see a flamboyantly tucked-in pocket square.
+Altogether this might be a little over the top for some men today, especially considering the fact that a boater is hardly seen any more.
+However, if you exchange the boater for some sunglasses, and the bow tie for a scarf or a tie, the outfit is perfectly wearable again and does not seem like a costume at all, while the white leather shoes underline the casual character of this ensemble.

-If you prefer not to wear a double breasted jacket at all during the warmer months of the year, then you could switch the patterns and wear a single breasted shepherd’s check coat with some brown gabardine chinos and you look at least as good.
+If you prefer not to wear a double breasted jacket at all during the warmer months of the year, then you could switch the patterns and wear a single-breasted shepherd’s check coat with some brown gabardine chinos, and you would look at least as good.
 In any case, Laurence Fellows provides us with plenty of inspiration for coming summer outfits.

 Picture: ©Apparel Arts 1933